We had us a shrimp boil, ... We fed a bunch of kids, too." - Patricia Green

 All the above events are FREE, but this year you can try out some paid activities:

-The Shrimp and Grits VIP Package gets you: exclusive access to the VIP tent at the Indian Mound Cottage on the main lawn; daily catered meals and snacks; unlimited beverages at the open bar (both alcoholic and non-alcoholic); access to Rockefeller's cottage, Indian Mound, during daily tour; VIP lanyard and wristband.
+The Shrimp and Grits VIP Package (sponsored by Atlanta Magazine this year) gets you: exclusive access to the VIP tent at the Indian Mound Cottage on the main lawn; daily catered meals and snacks; unlimited beverages at the open bar (both alcoholic and non-alcoholic); access to Mistletoe Cottage in the Historic District; VIP lanyard and wristband.
 Plus, what may be the most important prize of all: parking close to the action!
-Price: tickets limited to 100 folks per day.
-Friday OR Sunday: $79.50; Saturday ONLY: $159.00; three day pass: $291.50.
+Price: Friday OR Sunday: $80.25; Saturday ONLY: $160.50.
 Prices include tax.
 Advance online sales end Friday, Sept.
-2 at 5:00 pm, so get yours fast.
+1 at 5:00 pm, so get yours fast.
+Tickets will be sold on-site at the VIP Pavilion, sans VIP parking and island entrance fee.

-Craft Brew Fest - practice your beer tasting chops on over 50 craft beers in the air-conditioned comfort of the Morgan Center. $20.00 for 10 tastings of craft brews (from a choice of 16 brews).
+- practice your beer tasting chops on over 50 craft beers at their NEW riverfront location (to be announced). $20.00 for 10 tastings of craft brews (from a choice of a bunch of brews).

 You can find out more information on the above by contacting the Jekyll Island Visitor's Center at 912-635-3636.